*Updated: August 4, 2022

 As the number of people watching video content continues to grow, brands are taking notice.
 Many brands now prefer to include videos as part of their collaborations with influencers.
 Often when I do a product review, I will shoot a 15-second video to tease it.
 Perhaps I am working with a brand on a paid campaign.
 You’d follow all the instructions in the campaign, and couple the video with the #sponsored hashtag, too.

 Finding related hashtags takes some sleuthing but it is not impossible.
 I love the site, Iconosquare.com.
 You simply type in a keyword, for example, cats.
 The platform gives you a long list of related hashtags and their associated volume.
 Cool, right?

 Did you ever go to a party and not talk to many people?
 It’s okay, but you probably didn’t go home with a ton of connections.
 I am a bit of a chatty girl, and on Instagram, this is my best advice to you: be the chatty girl (or guy).
 LIKE and Comment naturally and in the flow of conversation with people with whom you want to connect.

 For me, I want to find like-minded Cocker Spaniel lovers, so I search on Cocker-related hashtags like:

 Then I can find folks who love Cockers and connect with them.
 This is time-consuming.
 The key here is to find users that fit your target demographic and actually engage with their posts, not spam them.

 I actually have some fantastic friends who like commenting on my posts.
 See where this is headed?

 6. Have a Strategy

-Be prepared to commit to a long term strategy and not just fuzzy photos that are not watermarked and clearly do not represent your brand and imaging well.
+Be prepared to commit to a long-term strategy and not just fuzzy photos that clearly do not represent your brand and image well.

 5. Emulate Without Copying